10 tips for owning multiple businesses

 -

-To successfully own multiple businesses, it’s helpful to plan ahead to find balance and synergy between your companies.
+To successfully own multiple businesses, it may help to first consider the pros and cons, then develop a plan to find balance and synergy between your companies.

 -